-“I do not know the LORD, and I will not will I let Israel go” (Exodus 5:2).This a predictable statement that marks the beginning of the battle between Pharaoh and God, in which God strives not only to liberate the Israelites from bondage but also to produce a magnificent – albeit destructive – show of power intended to prove God’s divinity to both the Egyptians and the Israelites.
+“I do not know the ETERNAL, and I will not will I let Israel go” (Exodus 5:2).This a predictable statement that marks the beginning of the battle between Pharaoh and God, in which God strives not only to liberate the Israelites from bondage but also to produce a magnificent – albeit destructive – show of power intended to prove God’s divinity to both the Egyptians and the Israelites.

 Ten times during the story of the Exodus, the Torah tells us that Pharaoh hardened his heart.
 Another ten times, it tells us that God did the hardening.
 Between one hardening of the heart and another, Pharaoh relents and agrees to allow the Israelites to leave, but soon has second thoughts and hardens his heart again.

 Pharaoh’s independent behavior is comprehensible.
 He takes a strong position of principle, then responds to conditions in the field, over and over again.
 At the end of the process, God takes advantage of a moment of Pharaoh’s weakness to rescue the slaves under cover of dark, before Pharaoh has a chance to change his mind again.

 What about the times when God hardened Pharaoh’s heart?
 Must proving divine power come at the cost of Egyptian suffering and depriving Pharaoh of his freedom of choice?

 One school of interpretation, represented by Ovadia Sforno (Italy, 15-16th century) explains that hardening Pharaoh’s heart is actually intended to provide an opportunity for making a good decision: